drGalapagos/SupportNightmares/Entities/Google/Ads/Refund/250228_drgalapagos_001/250228_drgalapagos_001.md

 * contradictory info provided by the support team in Event 07,
 * and all the other steps taken until Event 12\.

 **Step taken by customer:** Waiting for a reply from the other team dealing with the filed complaint.
+After waiting more than enough patiently… cancelled business workspace account related to the case, stopped using Google Ads.
+Planned the detailed analysis of the entire case.